hazelcast/hazelcast-reference-manual/src/Hibernate.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If you use `HazelcastLocalCacheRegionFactory`, you cannot see your maps on [Management Center](#management-center).*

-With `HazelcastLocalCacheRegionFactory`, all of the following caches are not distributed and are kept locally in the Hazelcast Node.
+With `HazelcastLocalCacheRegionFactory`, all of the following caches are not distributed and are kept locally in the Hazelcast member.

 - Entity Cache
 - Collection Cache
 - Timestamp Cache

 Entity and Collection are invalidated on update.
-When they are updated on a node, an invalidation message is sent to all other nodes in order to remove the entity from their local cache.
-When needed, each node reads that data from the underlying DB.
+When they are updated on a member, an invalidation message is sent to all other members in order to remove the entity from their local cache.
+When needed, each member reads that data from the underlying DB.

 Timestamp cache is replicated.
-On every update, a replication message is sent to all the other nodes.
+On every update, a replication message is sent to all the other members.

 Eviction support is limited to maximum size of the map (defined by `max-size` configuration element) and TTL only.
 When maximum size is hit, 20% of the entries will be evicted automatically.